voucherifyio/voucherify-openapi/docs/guides/development/data-parsing.md

 ### Discounts <!-- COMMENTS TO BE ADDED TOMORROW -->

 In the case of discounts, the end-customer can be shown the data as commented in the code.
-This example covers any redeemed discount applied to the end-customer, whether it is applied from a discount coupon, cart promotion, or a gift card.
+This example covers any redeemed discount applied to the end-customer, whether it is applied from a discount coupon, cart promotion, or gift card.

 In this example, two discounts are applied:
-- discount that covers products with an `Adventure` metadata
+- discount that covers products with `"brand": "Adventure"` metadata
-- discount that reduces the cart total by $20
+- discount that reduces the cart's total price by $25

+> 📘
+> Note that the amount values are multiplied by 100 to represent two decimal places, e.g. $100 is `10000`.

 ```json Response
 "order": {